 Dr Merryn McKinnon's original degree was in marine science where, after the novelty of moving intertidal snails with a paint scraper wore off, she discovered that talking about her research to other people brought her far closer to her conservation goals than her actual project ever could.

 This led her to the field of science communication where she has stayed ever since, working in a range of roles and countries.
 Merryn enjoys the diverse issues science communication allows her to explore, applying her innovative thinking and problem solving skills.

 Her experience outside of academia informs her teaching, embedding her courses in 'real world' scenarios with an emphasis on engaging students in practical application of theory wherever possible.

 She was one of 76 women selected to participate in the inaugural journey of Homeward Bound - a state of the art leadership and strategy initiative for women in science.
-She was the science communication coordinator for the 2018 Homeward Bound intake, providing those future leaders with science communication skills to help shape the future.
+She was the science communication coordinator for the 2018 Homeward Bound (HB2) intake, facilitating the further science communication skill development of those current and emerging leaders to help shape the future.

 Merryn believes that communication is an essential part of the scientific process, and can create change which benefits us all.